coffeedoc/codo/README.md

 ```

 The `@method` tag must be followed by the method signature that will appear in the documentation, followed
 by any method tag indented by two spaces.
-The difference to the `@overload` tag beside the differnt context, that
+The difference to the `@overload` tag beside the different context is that
 the signature should contain either the instance prefix `#` or the class prefix `.`.

 ### Mixins